- Oru Kayak the Beach LT: $1,119, orukayak.com

 The design is seriously smart and pretty user friendly after a couple of goes.
 You unfold the entire sheet of plastic (actually 5 mm double-layered polypropylene) and turn it into a hull.
 Then you fasten four straps at the front, a couple at the back, pop in bulkheads, footplates, a seat or two, and a supporting crossbar, and you’re essentially ready to go.
 Footrests and backrests are all adjusted with straps, which also serve to keep the whole thing together when folded.

-I may even fly with my kayak when that’s back on.
+I may even fly with my kayak one day.
 One Oru owner has taken his to California, Hawaii, Texas, Florida, and Wyoming and says that American, Southwest, and United all considered it a standard piece of checked luggage (although Delta did charge $200).

 The company says the kayaks can be unfolded 20,000 times.
-Given my experience with them so far this summer, I’m looking forward to thousands of adventures wherever there’s a body of water.
+Given my experience with them so far, I’m looking forward to thousands of adventures wherever there’s a body of water.

 An expanding line of Oru products

 Since I first tried an Oru kayak in 2020, the range has been updated and expanded.
 Oru made some design tweaks to the Beach in 2021, with new models benefiting from a new strap system instead of a reinforcing rod, a more comfortable seat and footrest, and a redesigned floorboard system.
 On the tandem Haven, the company added a stabilizing crossbar that’s compatible with fishing kits and cup holders, upgraded some of the hooks to buckles, and switched to the new floorboard.

 Oru also launched the Inlet, a smaller and lighter boat, as well as two sportier performance models, the Bay ST and the Coast XT.
 In spring 2023, it unveiled the black Beach LT Sport, which weighs only 28 pounds.